Ziptility/RxDBDotNet/README.md

 });
 ```

-2. When configuring your GraphQL server, add security options for your replicated documents:
+2. When configuring your GraphQL server, add security options for your documents:

 ```csharp
 builder.Services